jeremyButtler/who2023-TB-catalog-as-tsv/README.md

     is longer than the reference.
   - snp is assigned if the AMR and reference sequences are the same length
+  - lof is assigned if it is in the variant id
+- Column six
-- Column six has a 1 if there is a frame shift, else a 0
+  - 1 if there is a frame shift
+  - 0 if there is no frame shift
+- Column seven
-- Column seven has the reference sequence
+  - Has the reference sequence
+  - 0 if there is no reference sequence (gene\_deletion)
+- Column eight
-- Column eight has the AMR sequence
+  - Has the AMR sequence
+  - 0 if there is no AMR sequence (gene\_deletion)
 - Column nine has the position of the first reference base in the codon, or NA if there is no codon, or if it could not be found